tempztzektana/Portfolio/LEAGUEOFLEGENDSTRHOUGHOUTANALYSIS.md

     df.to_sql(tablename, engine, if_exists='replace', index=False)
 export_json_to_database_champion_info()
 ```
-After this accomplishment I'm ready to make this a full program to export JSON to SQL whenever I want.
+After this accomplishment I'm able to compile this python file.